 In my practice as a family physician, I’ve discovered some low-cost, highly-effective remedies that can improve the lives of people living with chronic pain.
 These are solutions that I, as a family physician, am happy to share with my patients, and these remedies can be used in addition to the conventional strategies for managing chronic pain.

 One of those conventional strategies is the prescription of opioids.
 Of course,we are all keen to see a reduction in the death toll from the overuse of opioids, but I’m getting ahead of myself.
-First, let’s go back to the root of the problem–pain.
+There are also non-opiod medications for chronic pain.
+First, let’s go back to the root of the problem: pain.

 How do we define and manage pain?

 Acute pain is the body’s reaction to physical injury, infection or inflammation due to tissue damage.
 The International Association for Study of Pain, in 1994, defined pain as “unpleasant sensory and emotional experience associated with actual or potential tissue damage”.